Song (state): History

-In 701 BC, a political marriage between Lady Yong of Song (宋雍氏) and Duke Zhuang of Zheng (as well as the capture of Zhai Zhong (祭仲), a leading warrior) empowered Song to manipulate the administration of Zheng.
+In 701 BC, a political marriage between Lady Yong of Song (宋雍氏) and Duke Zhuang of Zheng—as well as the capture of Zhai Zhong (祭仲), a leading warrior—empowered Song to manipulate the administration of Zheng.

-In 651 BC, Duke Huan of Song (宋桓公) died, leaving the district to be ruled by Duke Xiang, who reigned from 651 to 637BC.
-He was considered a Hegemon by some, but was unable to maintain that role.
+In 651, Duke Huan of Song (宋桓公) died, leaving the district to be ruled by Duke Xiang, who reigned from 651 to 637.
+He was considered a hegemon by some, but was unable to maintain that role.
 He eventually fell to the troops of Chu.

-In 355BC, Dai Ticheng (戴剔成), a distant relative of the ruling royal line and once a minister of Duke Huan II, managed to usurp the throne.
-In 328BC, Dai Yan, a younger brother of Ticheng, took the throne and declared himself to be King Kang of Song, with Ticheng murdered or exiled.
+In 355, Dai Ticheng (戴剔成), a distant relative of the ruling royal line and once a minister of Duke Huan II, managed to usurp the throne.
+In 328, Dai Yan, a younger brother of Ticheng, took the throne and declared himself to be King Kang of Song, with Ticheng murdered or exiled.
 The king was ambitious and had succeeded in beating troops from Chu, Wei and Qi and annexing Teng.
-However, the kingdom was finally annexed by Qi in 286BC, with troops from Chu and Wei serving on behalf of Qi.
+However, the kingdom was finally annexed by Qi in 286, with troops from Chu and Wei serving on behalf of Qi.
 Qin, which had been an ally of Song, refused to intervene for strategic and diplomatic reasons after being convinced by Su Dai from Wei.
 Su's predictions were proven correct and Qin benefited from the downfall of its former ally.

 The philosopher Mozi references this state in the chapter "Obvious Existence of Ghosts", in which he mentions a number of Spring and Autumn Annals, including those of the Zhou, Yan, and Qi.
 The Spring and Autumn Annals of Song has not survived.